SamuelAbimbola525/supply-chain-blockchain/ReadThis.md

     services: Business logic and services that interact with the blockchain, database, or other external systems.
     config: Configuration files for the backend server, such as settings for connecting to the blockchain or a database.

-sweet_cream: This folder contains the Vyper smart contracts and Brownie development environment.
+sweet_cream: This folder contains the Vyper smart contracts and Ape development environment.
 Key subdirectories include:

     contracts: Vyper smart contracts, organized by functionality (e.g., product, payment, logistics, etc.).
-    tests: Brownie test scripts for the smart contracts.
+    tests: Ape test scripts for the smart contracts.
     scripts: Deployment and interaction scripts for the smart contracts.
     config: Configuration files for the smart contract development environment, such as settings for connecting to the Polygon testnet.